statechannels/statechannels/packages/nitro-protocol/docs/app-devs/quick-start-contracts.md

 The `ForceMoveApp` interface calls for an application-specific `validTransition(a,b)` function.
 This function needs to decode the `appData`, from state channel updates `a` and `b`, and decide if `b` is an acceptable transition from `a`.
 For example, in a game of chess, the position of the king in `b.appData` must be within one square of its position in `a.appData`.

-### Example
+## Examples

-For example, one can implement a simple counting application
+For example, one can implement a simple counting application, where the stae of the channel can only be updated by incrementing a counter variable:

 In `/contracts/CountingApp.sol`: